“Everything has to do with geography”-Judy Martz (first woman governor of Montana).

 - Pupil voice feedback

-- Recognise outstanding work on the school website and app
+- Recognise and celebrate outstanding work on the school website and app

 - CPD to ensure that teacher pedagogy and assessment is secure.